How to Tell if Odors From Well Water Are Coming from Well or Inside the House

 Diagram of a Typical Water Heater

-Run a hose bib or tap as close to the well as possible and fill a 5- gallon bucket or other container and notice if there are odors.
-If you smell a “rotten-egg” odor, this is hydrogen sulfide gas.
+Run a hose bib or tap as close to the well as possible, fill a 5-gallon bucket or other container, and notice if there are odors.
+If you smell a “rotten egg” odor, this is hydrogen sulfide gas.

-If the water smells like oil or asphalt, this can be from manganese.
-Also, if the water smells like cucumber or sewage, this is usually a result of iron and sulfur bacteria.
+If the water smells like oil or asphalt, manganese can be the cause.
+If it smells like cucumber or sewage, iron and sulfur bacteria are usually the cause.

 Aluminum Anode Rod